 The subsidy the Australian Government pays will be different for each level of Home Care Package.
-This amount is paid to the home care provider you choose.
+This amount is paid to the home care provider you choose for the care and services delivered to you.

 You're expected to contribute to the cost of your care and services if you can afford it.